Introduction to Discovering Your Authentic Self eCourse

 Kirk: All of us have been programmed to some degree.
 You are saying many of those things are what we learned as a little kid.
 Many of them didn’t learn in a classroom, but rather through just absorbing by observing and participating.

 Alana: Yes, for example, many people stay in one location for a long time, even though their being would like to travel.
-Or they would like to locate to a different area, but they stay in one spot for a long time because of their conditioning.
+Or they would like to locate in a different area, but they stay in one spot for a long time because of their conditioning.
 They have their expectations woven into the experiences of a geographical area.
 Yet in their heart, there knowing they belong somewhere else.

 Kirk: So, for one person’s authentic self, their own truth might be to be born in a certain place and live in that place their whole lives.
 And for another person, it might be to move away.
 What you’re sharing isn’t about staying and it isn’t about leaving.
 It is about finding out who you are–what your heart wants to do–then being able to bridge into whatever the newness is.
 However, that is hard for a lot of people, right?